 Five years into the era of quantitative easing pioneered by departing Federal Reserve Chairman Ben S. Bernanke, two economists say they’ve measured how much extra stimulus the bond purchases provide when the main interest rate is already near zero.

-Here’s what to look for when the Federal Open Market Committee releases its statement today at 2 p.m. after a two-day meeting in Washington.
-The panel won’t provide new economic forecasts, and Chairman Ben S. Bernanke won’t hold a news conference.
+Here’s what to look for when the Federal Open Market Committee releases a statement today at 2 p.m. after a two-day meeting in Washington.
+It will be the last meeting for Chairman Ben S. Bernanke, who isn’t scheduled to give a press conference.